Arksine/moonraker/docs/configuration.md

 #   For example, this could be set to fluidd-core/fluidd to update Fluidd or
 #   mainsail-crew/mainsail to update Mainsail.
 This parameter must be provided.
 path:
 #   The path to the front-end's files on disk.
+This folder must contain a
+#   a previously installed client.
+The folder must not be located within a
+#   git repo and it must not be located within a path that Moonraker has
+#   reserved, ie: it cannot share a path with another extension.
+This parameter
-This parameter must be provided.
+#   must be provided.
 persistent_files:
 #   A list of newline separated file names that should persist between
 #   updates.
 This is useful for static configuration files, or perhaps